F-Stack/f-stack/dpdk/doc/guides/prog_guide/trace_lib.rst

 The trace memory will be allocated through an internal function ``__rte_trace_mem_per_thread_alloc()``.
 The trace memory will be allocated per thread to enable lock less trace-emit function.

-The memory for the trace memory for DPDK lcores will be allocated on ``rte_eal_init()`` if the trace is enabled through a EAL option.
-For non DPDK threads, on the first trace emission, the memory will be allocated.
+For non lcore threads, the trace memory is allocated on the first trace emission.

+For lcore threads, if trace points are enabled through a EAL option, the trace memory is allocated when the threads are known of DPDK (``rte_eal_init`` for EAL lcores, ``rte_thread_register`` for non-EAL lcores).
+Otherwise, when trace points are enabled later in the life of the application, the behavior is the same as non lcore threads and the trace memory is allocated on the first trace emission.

 Trace memory layout
 ~~~~~~~~~~~~~~~~~~~